 Students programming on this level can completely customize both processor and FPGA code using the same low-level LabVIEW peripherals used by professional engineers working with products like NI CompactRIO and NI Single-Board RIO.

 Although LabVIEW provides engineers the tool for total system design, engineers may choose to execute some tasks in a programming language such as C or C++.
-Because the dual-core ARM Cortex-A9 processor on NI myRIO runs the NI Linux Real-Time OS, users can choose to program the processor in C or C++ using the Eclipse IDE.
+Because the dual-core ARM Cortex-A9 processor on NI myRIO runs the NI Linux Real-Time OS, users can choose to program the processor in C or C++ using their preferred integrated development environment (IDE).
 This gives students the ability to choose the programming language that is best for the task at hand.
 This same option is offered to professional engineers with the new NI cRIO-9068, which uses the same Zynq chip technology found in NI myRIO.

 As crucial as the approachability of the programming experience was to the design of NI myRIO, the algorithms that students develop need to be backed by powerful hardware that delivers the performance required to give students the ability to design complex, real-world systems.
 NI myRIO features the Xilinx Zynq-7010 all-programmable system on a chip, which includes a dual-core ARM Cortex-A9 processor and an Artix-7 FPGA.
 This industry proven hardware empowers students to imagine an idea and then create it, innovating with the confidence of powerful technology.
 See how to get started with the myRIO device.